SunLaria/Wizdom-Movies-RSS/README.md

-# Wizdom RSS
+# Wizdom Movies RSS

 Get Wizdom RSS feed using this server.

 Can be Added To Radarr as a list.

+##  Why i made it

+I was trying to find a wizdom.xyz RSS Feed for my Radarr setup but couldn't find anything related on the internet.
+I contacted the site staff through email but received negative feedback in response.
+So, I decided to create it myself.
+I noticed that the site's HTML renders its movie cards with JavaScript, which presented some challenges for me, However, thankfully, I found the solution.

 ## How Its Achieved
-- HTML Content retrived using request-html.
+- JS Rendered HTML Content retrived using request-html.
+- Multiple Attempts To Achieve JS Rednered HTML.
 - Data is Scraped using beautifulsoup4.
 - RSS is generated using rfeed.